 Later, Poulsen’s company made a version of a dictating machine that used reel-to-reel wire.

-One well-known manufacturer of wire audio recorders was Webster.
+One well-known manufacturer of wire audio recorders was Webster-Chicago.
 My father gave me his old Webster Wire Recorder.
 It was the Model 80, which was built around 1947.

-I took care of it after my father gave it to me.
-I didn't want to lose the ability to use it whenever the feeling struck me to hear old family recordings.
-So I kept it in a dry closet rather than storing it in a damp basement.
+I didn't want to lose the ability to use it whenever the feeling struck me to hear old family recordings, so I took care of it.
+I kept it in a dry closet rather than storing it in a damp basement.

-Once in a while I'd take it out, plug it in, and check to be sure it still works.
-It gave me many years of enjoyment just by finding old recordings that my father had made.
+Once in a while, I'd take it out, plug it in, and check to be sure it still worked.
+It gave me many years of enjoyment, playing old recordings that my father had made.

-I considered it to be obsolete.
-Even though I see some people selling them on eBay from time to time, most are non-functional.
-I'm lucky mine still works, although it recently developed an AC hum which is probably due to a dry capacitor.
-But I won't get into those technical details here.
+These units are obsolete now.
+However, I see some people selling them on eBay from time to time.
+But most are non-functional.
+I'm lucky mine still works, although it recently developed an AC hum, which is probably due to a dried out capacitor.

 How Audio Recording Technology Changed in 60 Years